Prayer for the dead: Judaism

 Prayers for the dead form part of the Jewish services.
 The prayers offered on behalf of the deceased consist of: Recitation of Psalms; Reciting a thrice daily communal prayer in Aramaic which is known as Kaddish.
 Kaddish actually means "Sanctification" (or "Prayer of Making Holy") which is a prayer "In Praise of God"; or other special remembrances known as Yizkor; and also a Hazkara which is said either on the annual commemoration known as the Yahrzeit as well on Jewish holidays.
 The form in use in England contains the following passage: "Have mercy upon him; pardon all his transgressions. ...Shelter his soul in the shadow of Thy wings.
 Make known to him the path of life."

 El Maleh Rachamim is the actual Jewish prayer for the dead, although less well known than the Mourner's Kaddish.
 While the Kaddish does not mention death but rather affirms the steadfast faith of the mourners in God's goodness, El Maleh Rachamim is a prayer for the rest of the departed.
 There are various translations for the original Hebrew which vary significantly.
 One version reads:

 A record of Jewish prayer and offering of sacrifice for the dead at the time of the Maccabees is seen being referred to in 2 Maccabees, a book written in Greek, which, though not accepted as part of the Jewish Bible, is regarded as canonical by Eastern Christianity and the Roman Catholic Church:

-Jacques Le Goff, French historian and agnostic, concluded: "At the time of Judas Maccabeus – around 170 B.C., a surprisingly innovative period – prayer for the dead was not practiced, but that a century later, it was practiced by certain Jews.”
+Jacques Le Goff, French historian and agnostic, concluded: "At the time of Judas Maccabeus – around 170 B.C., a surprisingly innovative period – prayer for the dead was not practiced, but that a century later, it was practiced by certain Jews."

 This extract does not explain on what grounds Le Goff argued that prayer for the dead was not in use in the first half of the 2nd century BC.
-The account of the action of Judas Maccabaeus was written midway through the second half of the same century, in about 124 B.C., and in the view of Philip Schaff its mention of prayer for the dead "seems to imply habit".
+The account of the action of Judas Maccabaeus was written midway through the second half of the same century, in about 124 BC, and in the view of Philip Schaff its mention of prayer for the dead "seems to imply habit".

 Mandaeism

 In Mandaeism, the masiqta is a lengthy ceremony for the dead performed over many days.
-Many prayers from the Qolasta and other Mandaean texts are recited during a masiqta, of which there are several types.
+Many prayers from the Qulasta and other Mandaean texts are recited during a masiqta, of which there are several types.

 Baháʼí Faith

 Followers of the Baháʼí Faith believe that the soul continues to progress toward God in the afterlife.
 In fact, the Baháʼí definition of heaven and hell are nearness and remoteness from God in the afterlife, respectively.
-The belief is that souls continue their journeys through can be aided in their progress by the saying of prayers for the departed.
+The belief is that souls continue their journeys, though can be aided in their progress by the saying of prayers for the departed.
 Here is a sample of one such prayer:

 The Prayer for the Dead is a particular prayer for the departed, said at Baháʼí funerals before interment.